 This article explains what Google's page experience signals are and how you can optimize them.

-Google Search Console (GSC) is a free service Google provides to website owners.
-It provides them with insight on how much Google search traffic they get, what pages are showing up in Google, and what they can do to optimize their website.
+Google Search Console (GSC) is a free service Google offers to website owners.
+It provides insight on how much Google search traffic your websites get, what pages are showing up in Google, and what you can do to optimize your website.

 Since the Page Experience Update in 2021, Google has used the Core Web Vitals metrics as a ranking factor.
 This article will take a closer look at the Web Vitals data that's available in Google Search Console.